-In this section, important implementation details of our substructured two-level methods are discussed.
-In Section \ref{sec:implementation_2L}, after explaining pro and contra of both substructured and volume two-level methods, we reformulate Algorithm \ref{two-level} in equivalent forms that are computationally more efficient.
+In this Appendix, important implementation details of our substructured two-level methods are discussed.
+We reformulate Algorithm \ref{two-level} in equivalent forms that are computationally more efficient.
 This is essential to make our methods computationally equal or more efficient than other existing strategies.
-In Section \ref{sec:implementation_multi}, we explain how to extend our G2S method to a multi-grid strategy.